Rhian Wheeler is our Careers & Lifelong Learning Leader and her email address is: email@example.com.

 Linking curriculum learning to careers

-Posters linking curriculum learning with careers are displayed throughout school.
-All subject teachers are keen to highlight the relevance of their subjects for future career paths and suggested career pathways are mentioned within our Key Stage 4 Qualifcations Booklet for students and parents.
+A range of subject-specific displays, throughout school, highlight the knowledge and skills gained in each subject, alongside jobs and careers that those skills relate to.
+All subject teachers highlight the relevance of their subjects for future career paths and suggested career pathways are mentioned within our Key Stage 4 Qualifcations Booklet for students and parents.

 Encounters with employers and employees

 At Castle Hill we invite employers and employees into school to deliver workshops and talks to our students.
 We also take students into a variety of workplaces and careers events to meet employers and employees.
-Enterprise activities are also embedded into our Key Stage 3 curriculum and our Vocational curriculum in Key Stage 4 and Key Stage 5.
+Enterprise activities are also embedded in our curriculum through a range of subjects.

 We invite past students to talk to our current students about moving on, careers choices and life experiences since leaving Castle Hill.